Alfresco/alfresco-ng2-components/INTRODUCTION.md

 This is where this application development framework comes into play, it can be used to create exactly the user interface (i.e. web client) that the requirements demand.

-The framework consists of a number of components that can be combined together to form a customized content management application.
+The framework consists of several components that can be combined to form a customized content management application.
 Here is a list of some of the available web components:

 - [Core library](ng2-components/ng2-alfresco-core/README.md)